inviqa/harness-go/docs/how-to-guides/how-to-add-a-database.md

 * [MySQL](https://hub.docker.com/_/mysql)
 * [Postgres](https://hub.docker.com/_/postgres)

+## Recommended modules

+Go does not have any built-in support for communicating to a particular database.
+Instead, it provides the `database/sql` package as an abstraction layer that we interact with, relying on 3rd party Go modules to provide support for particular databases.
+We need to import one of those Go module for our chosen database to be able to communicate with it in our application.
+Read more about that in the [`database/sql` package docs].

+Here is a list of recommended Go modules for each database:
+* MySQL
+    * [`github.com/go-sql-driver/mysql`]
+* Postgres
+    * [`github.com/jackc/pgx/v4`]

 ## Adding a database

 In order to add one of the above databases, we just need to update our project's attributes in `workspace.yml`, and then update our application code to use some environment variables that contain our database connection information.
 The Go harness takes care of the rest for us.